Summer travel in Japan

 - Also read: Summer gastronomy

-What could be nicer than crushed ice under the blazing sun?
+What could be nicer than shaved ice under the blazing sun?

-Once a dessert reserved for Japan's elite, the appearance of kakigori dates back to the Heian period (794 - 1185).
-The Japanese had already grasped the importance of enjoying ice cream in summer to ward off the archipelago's heat.
+Once a dessert reserved for Japan's elite, the records of kakigori date back to the Heian period (794-1185).
+Japan had already grasped the importance of enjoying ice-based treats in summer to ward off the archipelago's heat.
 Today, kakigori has become a popular and inexpensive product that can be made at home.
-A variation on granita, kakigori are finely grated cups of ice cream, similar to freshly fallen snow, which melt under the palate.
+Kakigori is a dish comprised of finely shaved ice with a sweet syrup topping with a texture similar to freshly fallen snow, which melts under the palate.
 These delicate ice creams are then molded into the shape of a small mountain and topped with the syrup of your choice.
 Among the most popular flavors are cherry, blueberry, lemon, green tea and melon...
-It is then accompanied by toppings such as fresh fruit, red bean paste, azuki or mochi, small sticky rice cakes.
+It is then accompanied by toppings such as fresh fruit, red bean paste, azuki, or mochi, small sticky rice cakes.

-You'll love these noodles!
-Delicious, fresh and fun, sharing a meal of nagashi somen is a sure way to spend a convivial moment with family, friends or colleagues!
+Delicious, fresh, and fun, sharing a meal of nagashi somen is a sure way to spend a fun moment with family, friends or colleagues while enjoying a delicious meal!

 These are very thin, white noodles made from wheat flour.
 In Japan, they are usually eaten cold, soaked in a cold broth.
-The nagashi-somen can be grabbed with the tip of a chopstick as they scroll past you on a bamboo waterslide.
-In some of Japan's must-visit locations, you'll find restaurants serving this somewhat original culinary specialty.
-If you're passing through Kyoto, in Kibune, we recommend the Hirobun restaurant in a breathtaking setting, right in front of a waterfall!
+The nagashi-somen can be grabbed with chopsticks as they flow past you on a bamboo waterslide.
+In some of Japan's must-visit locations, you'll find restaurants serving this original culinary specialty.
+If you're passing through Kyoto, in Kibune, we recommend the Hirobun restaurant in a breathtaking setting, right in front of a picturesque waterfall!